thulab/iot-benchmark/docs/DifferentTestModeConfig.md

 # 12. Correctness function query mode (double database comparison) Benchmark configuration

-Complete the dual database configuration in `config.properties` as described in the dual database mode, and modify the following configuration to start the correctness single point query (double database comparison)
+Complete the dual database configuration in `config.properties` as described in the dual database mode, and modify the following configuration to start the correctness function query (double database comparison)

 ```
 # Whether to compare the query result sets in the two databases